A Strong Haken's Theorem: Verticality in aspherical compression bodies

 The spine can be defined as above even when $\bdd_- C$ contains spheres.
 Figure \ref{fig:snug} shows a schematic picture of a (non-aspherical) compression body, viewed first with its (aqua) two-handle structure and then its dual $1$-handle (spinal) structure. $\bdd_- C$ is the union of a torus and 3 spheres; the genus two $\bdd_+ C$ appears in the spinal diagram only as an imagined boundary of a regular neighborhood of the spine.

 \begin{defin} A properly embedded arc $\alpha$ in a compression body $C$ is {\em spanning} if one end of $\alpha$ lies on each of $\bdd_- C$ and $\bdd_+ C$.
-Similarly, a properly embedded annulus in $C$ is spanning if one end lies in each of $\bdd_{\pm} C$.
-(Hence each spanning arc in the annulus is also spanning in the compression body.)
+Similarly, a properly embedded annulus in $C$ is {\em spanning} if one end lies in each of $\bdd_- C$ and $\bdd_+ C$.
+(Hence each spanning arc in a spanning annulus is also spanning in the compression body.)